-Since a trust is obviously not an "individual," the IRS created rules under which, if the decedent named a trust as his beneficiary, you can "see through" the trust and treat the trust beneficiaries as if they had been named directly as beneficiaries on the beneficiary designation form.
-Then, if the beneficiaries you are looking at are all individuals, the decedent has a "designated beneficiary."
+Since a trust is obviously not an "individual," the IRS created rules under which, if the decedent named a trust as his beneficiary, you can "see through" the trust and treat the trust beneficiaries as if they had been named directly as beneficiaries.
+Then, if such beneficiaries are all individuals, the decedent has a "designated beneficiary."

 Ok, but WHICH trust beneficiaries count for this "see through" process?
 Almost every trust has a long chain of potential beneficiaries who COULD inherit the trust property if some prior beneficiary dies before a certain age, dies without issue, dies before some other beneficiary, etc. No problem!
-You can disregard certain contingent or successor beneficiaries in making your "designated beneficiary" test.
+You disregard certain contingent or successor beneficiaries in making your "designated beneficiary" test.
 But exactly which beneficiaries can you "disregard?"
-The 4-step testing process described below will give you the answer to that question.
+The 4-step testing process described below will answer that question.

-In the meantime, here is the new landscape of trusts named as beneficiaries of retirement accounts:
+In the meantime, here is the new landscape for trusts named as beneficiaries of retirement accounts: